kevinolega/callcentertrainingtips/_posts/2019-07-26-celebrity-mode.md

 From my eyes, it’s as if he suddenly got scared.

-People don’t usually admit this but one big reason why were not comfortable speaking in English is that we’re not used to it.
+People don’t usually admit this but one big reason why we're not comfortable speaking in English is that we’re not used to it.

 We only had one hour or two hours of English class at school and we don’t usually have someone who speaks in English well.